webplatform/docs/apis/proximity/index.md

 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|The proximity API defines a mean to receive events that correspond to a proximity sensor detecting the presence of a physical object. }}
+{{Summary_Section|The proximity API defines a mean to receive events that correspond to a proximity sensor detecting the presence of a physical object.}}
 {{API_Listing}}
 {{Concept_Listing
 |Use_page_title=No